 Breast-feeding: It is not known if cabozantinib passes into breast milk.
-If you are a breast-feeding mother and are taking this medication, it may affect your baby.
+If you are breast-feeding and are taking this medication, it may affect your baby.
 Breast-feeding should be avoided while taking cabozantinib and for 4 months after the last dose of medication.
 Talk to your doctor about whether you should continue breast-feeding.

 Children: The safety and effectiveness of using this medication have not been established for children.

 What other drugs could interact with this medication?